 knitted for you could work nearly as well as the latest expensive hi-tech insulating jacket as you test your interest in winter trips.

 What about boots?
 My feet get cold.

 Good question.
 Boots are one of the items that will require some special attention.
 It is important to keep your feet warm.
 You may have already have warm, winter hiking boots or might be able to borrow a pair of warm boots but if not, boots should be one of your first ‘buys’ for this school.
 Highly insulated flexible sole boots made by Sorel and others are warm and moderately priced.
 These types of boots may not be appropriate for steep slope mountaineering trips but will work well for the school outings, winter hiking, other snowshoe trips and for shoveling the driveway on a really cold day at home.

 What if I get too cold on one of the outings?

 Instructors and fellow students will be ready to help.
-Putting on another layer, some physical exertion or having something to eat might warm you up.
+Putting on another layer, some physical activity or having something to eat might warm you up.
 But if not, in the worst case, an instructor can provide an escort to the trailhead, to the cars and civilization.
 Campsites are usually a mile or two from the trailhead.
 However, the main focus of the school is teaching how to stay warm and comfortable.

 Who teaches in this school?

 The instructors of the winter camping school have taken the class and were asked to return as instructors.
 Some have taught the school for many years and some also teach in other schools.
 They have often hiked and camped in the cold and snow even ascended Colorado’s 14ers in the winter, Mt.
 Rainer in Washington or Denali in Alaska.
 They are experienced, comfortable and confident in the cold and snow and enjoy teaching.

 What if I sign up and change my mind?
 What is the refund policy?

 Click here for the CMC’s statewide Cancellation Policy and look for the School Registrations section.